ndtreviv/elastic-stack-monitoring/README.md

 3. Authentication
 4. Replace docker container args with run-time environment variables

-# Let's talk about 💷 😬
+# Let's talk about 💷

 This is an open source project.
 You are, of course, welcome to use it ✨ for free ✨.

 If you're a business (highly likely) and you're using this as part of your monitoring solutions, the I'd like to appeal to your better nature and ask you to consider donating to my cause (which is mostly about paying for my kids' swimming lessons and stuff like that). <br />
-Every little helps, and this app *is* saving you upwards of £4,500 node afterall 😉 <br />
+Every little helps, and this app *is* saving you upwards of £4,500 *per node, per year* afterall 😉 <br />
 If you decide to help a guy out, you can find my sponsorship link on the side and, from the bottom of my heart: thank you 🙏.
 It _is_ appreciated.